Average Reading Time: 2 minutes, and 35 seconds

 A mask has to have a mission.

 First, it should exfoliate, and then penetrate into the deep layers of the skin where it can cleanse, rejuvenate and pull impurities.
-Then it must deeply moisturize at that deep layer to restore the health and luster of the skin.
+Then it must deeply moisturize at that deep layer to restore the luster of the skin.
 Then, to wrap it up, it must tone and deliver a glow, a noticeable radiance.

 A good mask should be able to substitute for a cleanser, exfoliator and toner and even a moisturizer, and leave your skin glowing.